divarvel/blog/posts/2013-04-13-adt-serialization-with-play-json.md

 `Reads` and `Writes` instances from case classes with some macro-fu (props to [@mandubian](http://mandubian.com)).

+Mandubian helped me refactor my instances to a *pointfree-er* style which stresses better the combinatorial nature of the JSON API.

 ```scala
 implicit val pointReads = Json.reads[Point]
 implicit val pointWrites = Json.writes[Point]